rehierl/html-outliner-spec/issue-associations-notes.md

 - `Node[] Section.innerNodes`
 - `(section == section.innerNodes[anyIndex].parentSection)`

-**TODO** - "why the `Node` type and not the `Element type`"? - reason is non-element nodes need to be associated as well - `node.parentElement.parentSection` will not always work - e.g. the first inner node of a sectioning element is a #text node.
+**TODO** - Why the `Node` type and not the `Element type`? - The reason is that non-element nodes need to be associated as well - `node.parentElement.parentSection` will not always work - e.g. the first inner node of a sectioning element is a #text node.

-NOTE - The `parentSection` property allows to implement interactive TOCs - you scroll down within a large document and parts of the document's TOC get folded and unfolded depending on which nodes are visible inside the browser's window.
+NOTE - The `parentSection` property allows to implement interactive table-of-contents (TOCs) - You scroll down within a large document and parts of the document's TOC get folded and unfolded depending on which nodes are visible within the browser's window.

-NOTE - The `innerNodes` property allows to normalize documents by automatically injecting `<section>` elements if needed. **normalized** would then mean: one section element corresponds with a single section object.
+NOTE - The `innerNodes` property allows to normalize documents by injecting `<section>` elements if needed.
+In that context, **normalized** would have this
+meaning: A section element corresponds with a single section object.

 NOTE - The `innerNodes` list property itself does not state that any node within a section must be added to that list.
-The number of nodes associated with a certain section (`Node.parentSection`) could be larger than the number of nodes within the section's `innerNodes` list.
+The number of nodes associated with a certain section (i.e. `Node.parentSection`) could be larger than the number of nodes within the section's `innerNodes` list.
 Still, the `parentSection` property should be set for all the nodes within a section.

-**TODO** - Is there any plausible reason to add all the nodes and not just the immediate descendant element and non-element nodes of a sectioning element?
+**TODO** - Is there any plausible reason to add all the nodes and not just the immediate descendant element and non-element nodes (top-level nodes) of a sectioning element?

-NOTE - It still applies that the outline of a sectioning root element must not contribute to the outline of its first outer sectioning element.
+NOTE - It still applies that the outline of a sectioning root element must not contribute to the outline an ancestor sectioning element - to be more specific, the first outer sectioning element.

-NOTE - In this particular case, the `Node.parentSection` property is also used as a means to save and restore a reference to the `current section` before overwriting this variable with a reference to the first inner section (see [step 4.7.2](./outliner-steps.md/#4-7-2)).
+NOTE - In this particular case, the `Node.parentSection` property is also used as a means to save and restore a reference to the `current section` before overwriting this variable with a reference to the first inner section (compare with [step 4.7.2](./outliner-steps.md/#4-7-2)).
 The side effect of this method is that it turns **write-access** to the nodes in the DOM subtree into a mandatory requirement for the outline algorithm.
-It is possible to completely avoid any write-access by including the `current section` when saving the current context (stack operations).
+It is possible to completely avoid any write-access by including the `current section` when saving the algorithm's current context (stack operations).

 <!-- ======================================================================= -->
-<h3 id="type-3">Type 3 - When entering a heading content (HC) element</h3>
+<h3 id="type-3">Type 3 - When entering a heading content element</h3>

 None of the steps inside [section 4.9.](./outliner-steps.md/#4-9) does explicitly associate heading elements with sections with regards to [type-2](#type-2).
 I can therefore only assume that [type-4](#type-4) applies.

-**TODO** - there need to be explicit statements - explain why
+**TODO** - There need to be explicit "associate" statements - The reason is that type-4's "when exiting" needs to be changed into "when entering".

 <!-- ======================================================================= -->
 <h3 id="type-4">Type 4 - Associate node X with 'current section'</h3>